kamilburda/gimp-python-wrappers/README.md

 ### Registering plug-in procedures

 1. Copy the `wrappers/procedure.py` module to your plug-in directory.
 2. Within the main file of your plug-in (a Python script with same name as its parent directory) import the `procedure` module and call `procedure.register_procedure()` to register a single PDB procedure.
-See the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py#L51) for an example.
+See the bottom of the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py) for an example.
 3. At the end of your main Python module, call `procedure.main()`.